Revealed preference: Generalised Axiom of Revealed Preference (GARP)

-Generalised axiom of revealed preference is a generalisation of the strong axiom of revealed preference.
+The Generalised axiom of revealed preference (GARP) is a generalisation of SARP.
 It is the final criteria required so that constancy may be satisfied to ensure consumers preferences do not change.

 This axiom accounts for conditions in which two or more consumption bundles satisfy equal levels of utility, given that the price level remains constant.
 It covers circumstances in which utility maximisation is achieved by more than one consumption bundle.

-A set of data satisfies the general axiom of revealed preference if $x^i R x^j$ implies not $x^jP^0x^i$.
+A set of data satisfies GARP if $x^i R x^j$ implies not $x^jP^0x^i$.
 This establishes that if consumption bundle $x^i$ is revealed preferred to $x^j$, then the expenditure necessary to acquire bundle $x^j$ given that prices remain constant, cannot be more than the expenditure necessary to acquire bundle $x^i$.